Kishore-83096/HABOT-CLOUD/README.md

 - Environment and data-zone labels
 - Row-level access policy for support-related records

-Google-managed encryption is used in this billing-free demonstration.
-Customer-supplied encryption keys require a separately managed key lifecycle and are documented as a production follow-up rather than being represented by an unsafe hardcoded key.
+Terraform uses Google-managed encryption by default.
+Customer-managed encryption keys can be introduced through the deployment environment's managed key lifecycle;
+no key material is hardcoded or stored in this repository.

 ### IAM